By Adenike Lucas

 Dr Uboh said that of the N2.051 trillion recovered by the EFCC since inception, only N6.7 billion was remitted to the federal government leaving a balance of N1.993 trillion unremitted funds.

-The editor of this blog reported Dr Uboh’s claims in a news story that was published on the 23rd of August.
+The editor of this paper reported Dr Uboh’s claims in a news story that was published on the 23rd of August.

 In our original report, we noted that Mrs Waziri saw the anomalies and discrepancies on Asset Recovery.
 This led her to conduct a thorough investigation, and a department for “Assets Forfeiture Unit” was created in 2008 for the first time in the history of the EFCC.